seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 <h3> Brenek & Ben</h3>
+One large diffucutly in Range was getting the statement coverage higher than 86% statement coverage.
+In functions such as getLowerBound() and getUpperBound(), there is error checking for a range where lower is greater than upper even though these functions cannot be passed a range where these conditions are met.
+Additionally, there is functions that check for a NaN, that we did not know how to test.
+We overcame this challenge by researching NaN and discovering in java there is Double.NaN which allowed us to test the functions dealing with NaN and get our statement coverage over 90%.

 <h3> Jack & Arion</h3>